larson-group/clubb_release/Readme.txt

 could be fixed to the COAMPS-LES value at each timestep, while the other fields will evolve as in the standard single-column run.
 Currently, the only LES data the code works with comes from COAMPS.
-The relevant namelist files are in <PREFIX>/input_misc/inputfields, and new cases could be added using the existing cases as a template.
+The relevant namelist files are in <CLUBB BASE DIRECTORY>/input_misc/inputfields, and new cases could be added using the existing cases as a template.

 To execute an inputfields run, you need to set the 'datafile' variable in the setfields to the location of the GrADS files, and set 'input_'<varname> to